steveantoniosilva/steveantoniosilva/README.md

 <br>

-"We must dig deep into our own resevoir of perseverance, because it's often the last key in the bunch that opens the lock."
+"We must dig deep into our own reservoir of perseverance, because it's often the last key in the bunch that opens the lock."